chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:delete:: /records/{RECORD_ID}/apps/{PHA_EMAIL}

    Remove a userapp from a record.

-     This is accomplished by deleting the app from all carenets belonging to the record, then removing the Shares between the record and the app.

-     Will return :http:statuscode:`200` on success, :http:statuscode:`404` if either the record or the app don't exist.

    :shortname: pha_record_delete
    :accesscontrol: Any admin app, or a principal in full control of the record.